raphaelpalacio/CS370Project/README.md

 ## Description

-Welcome to Pomodoro+, a safe space where you can study using the versitile Pomodoro studying technique, join study groups, and install our chrome extension to block distracting websites on your computer to get the most out of your study session.
+Welcome to Pomodoro+, a safe space where you can study using the versatile Pomodoro studying technique, join study groups, and install our chrome extension to block distracting websites on your computer to get the most out of your study session.

 ## How to Use